csu-signal/TRACE/README.md

 5. If updating/reinstalling CUDA doesn't work, try to reinstall Miniconda/Anaconda:
     - Finally, reinstall Miniconda or Anaconda.
 A fresh installation can resolve conflicts that might arise from previous installations, especially those that affect .dll files.

+### Solution for NotImplementedError concerning torchvision

+Uninstall Torch and Torchvision: `pip uninstall torch torchvision`

+Got to [here](https://pytorch.org/) to install the proper versions.
+CUDA 12.4.

 # Directory structure